 Rich in Biodiversity

 The Wayanad Wildlife Sanctuary is rich in flora and fauna.
 The forests that make up Muthanga Wildlife Sanctuary include different types, ranging from West Coast semi-evergreen forests to South Indian Moist Deciduous forests, including trees such as Grewelia, eucalyptus, and teak.
 Kabini River, a tributary of the Cauvery River, flows through the sanctuary.
-Exploring the sanctuary by sitting on the back of an elephant or hopping in a jeep safari is one of the top things to do in Wayanad as it is home to the world’s largest population of Asiatic Elephants nearly 900, and also the largest population of tigers in all of Kerala and even the country.
+Exploring the sanctuary by sitting on the back of an elephant or hopping in a jeep safari is one of the top things to do as part of Wayanad 3 day trip as it is home to the world’s largest population of Asiatic Elephants nearly 900, and also the largest population of tigers in all of Kerala and even the country.
 A whopping 75 tigers reside in these dense forests, while the rest of the state has the remaining 101 of the total tiger count of 176.
 One can also spot other mammals such as barking deer, spotted deer, gaur, leopard, sambhar, panther, Nilgiri langur, civet cat, wild boar, bison, and more at Wayanad, among the top wildlife sanctuaries near Bangalore.
 Also, the sanctuary offers sightings of several birds, and reptiles too.

 Must Read : Top Places to visit Near Mysore